elfarsaouiomar/ecommerce/README.md

-# ecommerce website using Django
+# Ecommerce Website using Django